JohnSnowLabs/spark-nlp/docs/_posts/josejuanmartinez/2022-09-07-legclf_bert_judgements_agent_en.md

 ## Description

-This is a Bert-based models to carry out Text classification on legal judgements texts, and check classify them by the type of Agent (Party) involved (it's the Court talking, the applicant, ...).
+This is a Text Classification model, aimed to identify different the different argument types in Court Decisions texts about Human Rights.
+This model was inspired by [this](https://arxiv.org/pdf/2208.06178.pdf) paper, which uses a different approach (Named Entity Recognition).
+The model classifies the claims by the type of Agent (Party) involved (it's the Court talking, the applicant, ...).

+The classes are listed below.
+Please check the [original paper](https://arxiv.org/pdf/2208.06178.pdf) for more information about them.

 ## Predicted Entities